 When they move away from their familiar environment, dogs and cats feel as though they are separated from their ‘space’ or ‘territory’ and can become anxious.
 They need to reorient themselves, become familiar and settle in to their new surrounds.

 How do I know if my dog or cat is stressed?

 The problems that typically manifest are behavioural but may show as physical signs of stress.
 For dogs signs of stress or anxiety may result in escaping, panicked behaviour, pacing, excessive barking, hiding or destructive behaviours.
 Dogs may also go off their food.
 Cats may show more subtle signs of anxiety including excessive grooming or fur pulling, urinating or defacating outside the litter box, and being off their food.

 How can I make moving house easier for my dog or cat?

 Before you move

 To prepare your pet for moving, start prior to moving day.
 If possible take your dog to visit the new property prior to moving.
 Allow them to sniff and have a look around.
-Giving a treat or feeding a meal at the new house may help to ease some anxiety and familiarise your dog with their new yard.
+Giving a treat or feeding a meal at the new house may help to ease some anxiety and familiarise your dog with their new home.
 Ensure the fence is secure and that your dog has somewhere to shelter when left alone.
 Bring over some familiar toys and bedding too.

 Remember to update your pet’s ID tags and microchip details before you move.